How to make custom type binders for Play! Forms

 type:

-method is used to transform text data from the submitted form
+The bind method is used to transform text data from the submitted form

 into the required type.
-The result of the bind
+The result of the bind method is an Either,

-with the failed left projection indicating a FormError
+with the failed left projection indicating a FormError has occured.

-are similar to the arguments to defining
+The arguments to the FormError are similar to the arguments to defining

-in play, the forms.invalid.uuid
+a custom Constraint in play, the forms.invalid.uuid indicates what

 message from the Message's API will be loaded if it's in scope, and the